-Participation in Laboratory Committees and Events
+Participation in Laboratory Life: Committees, Events and More

+A large number of events are happening at the lab and it is everyone's responsibility to participate and ensure their success.
+This includes regular seminars and research discussion, outreach events, diversity efforts, science communication, mentoring, safety, social activities, and more.
 Graduate students at NSCL are encouraged to take initiative and show leadership in areas not directly related to research.
 The development of advocacy, outreach and organizational skills is important for their careers.
 The Laboratory and the graduate program greatly benefit from the students' involvement in committees and activities.
-Committees with student representatives include the office space committee, safety committee, electronic committee, social events committee, seminar committee, graduate recruiting committee, outreach committee, diversity advisory committee, and Women and Minorities Lecture Series Committee.
+Committees with student representatives include the office space, safety, electronics, social events, seminar, graduate recruiting, outreach, diversity advisory, and Women and Minorities Lecture Series committees.
 Graduate Student representatives on these committees are chosen by the students.

 Graduate students play a critical role in outreach activities of NSCL, ranging from serving as tour guides (for which students are financially compensated, and receive specialized training from the NSCL Outreach Coordinator) to voluntary participation in science fairs, open houses etc. The graduate student on the outreach committee is the main point of contact for such activities.
-In addition, NSCL is very supportive of student-led initiatives, such as the Women and Minority in the Physics Sciences (WaMPS) organization.
+In addition, NSCL is very supportive of student-led initiatives, such as the Women and Minority in the Physics Sciences (WaMPS) organization [7].